arthur-v-kasper/DinosaurApp/README.md

 # DinosaurApp

-Simple API in Golang to study and having fun! =)
+Simple API in Golang to studying, testing things and having fun! =)